Syntax Document

 rand_v2 = { type = "git", version = "v2.0", url = "jihulab.com/nature-lang/rand" }

-Then import using the different names:
+Then import using different names:

 import rand_v1